-UTTC offers Continuing Education Units (CEUs) to document and provide credit

-Check for catalog updates at www.uttc.edu for professional development activities.
+UTTC offers Continuing Education Units (CEUs) to document and provide credit for professional development activities.
 These units are offered through workshops, institutes, and a variety of other training formats.
 All training for CEUs must be preapproved through the Registrar's Office.